madlambda/nash/README.md

 namespace.
 In the current implementation the unix socket communication is not secure yet.

+# Motivation

+I needed to create test scripts to be running on different mount namespaces for testing a file server and various use cases.
+Using bash in addition to docker or rkt was not so good for various reasons.
+First, docker prior to version 1.10 doesn't support user namespaces, and then my `make test` would requires root privileges, but for docker 1.10 user namespace works still requires to it being enabled in the daemon flags (--userns-remap=?) making more hard to work on standard CIs (travis, circle, etc)...
+Another problem was that it was hard to maintain a script, that spawn docker container scripts inheriting environment variables from parent namespace (or host).
+Docker treats the container as a different machine or VM, even calling the parent namespace as "host".
+This breaks the namespace sharing/unsharing idea of processes.
+What I wanted was a copy of the missing plan9 environment namespace to child namespaces.

 # Want to contribute?

 Open issues and PR :)